 Advanced Placement (AP) courses are entry-level college courses.
-In keeping with Herron High School’s robust liberal arts curriculum, AP classes are offered across all disciplines.
+In keeping with Herron High School’s robust liberal arts and sciences curriculum, AP classes are offered across all disciplines.

 Students at Herron High School are expected to take courses on campus if Herron offers the course.
 Each semester, Ivy Tech Community College offers courses on campus for dual credit.
 If Herron High School does not offer a course a student wishes to take, the student and parent/guardian should request permission from the administration.
 If the course is approved, the student may proceed with off-campus enrollment at the offering college or university.
 However, Herron High School does not assume any financial responsibility for such coursework.